Cape Cod Gateway Airport: Top destinations

-Carrier shares
+Airline market share

 Ground transportation

 The airport is accessible through MA Route 28 or from US 6 through MA Route 132.
 Barnstable Municipal Airport is also served by local taxi services as well as four major car rental agencies.
 The Cape Cod Regional Transit Authority provides public transportation to and from the airport as part of the "Villager"/ Route 132 line.